Shiretoko Peninsula, Hokkaido Guide

 Next to the fishing harbor is the tour boat harbor and on the street leading towards it, one boat company after the other offer their rides.
 The tours range from going all the way to Cape Shiretoko, the final point of the peninsula, to various shorter rides.

 They include a trip to a beach where brown bears frequently roam and a ride to the Kamuiwakka waterfalls, the latter taking a bit more than an hour in all.
-What they all have in common is that you get to see a lot of great scenery - and that they all stay strictly out on the sea.
+What the tours all have in common is that they feature a lot of stunning scenery - and that they all stay strictly out on the sea.
 Boats are not allowed to land on the further reaches of the peninsula.

 In fact, the area around Cape Shiretoko is closed to anyone save for a few wildlife researchers.
 As busy a tourist town as Utoro might be, the people running the World Heritage National Park right behind the town limits are serious about protecting the wildlife from any intruding visitors.